eburley/eburley.github.com/_posts/2013-5-5-free-phone-timesuck.md

 title: How a free phone stole hours of my life
 excerpt: Finding a carrier for an unlocked phone is a mess
 ---

-## How a free phone cost me hours of my life
 A while back I participated in a hackathon of sorts around writing windows 8 apps using javascript.
 It was actually straightforward, and you can read more about it [here](http://www.jstastetest.com/).
 I cranked out 3 apps, and received a nice